PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 The pipeline can be broken up into four major parts: prepare MS/MS identifications, prepare reporter ion intensities, create study design tables, and create a quantitative cross-tab.
+There is another step that is required for statistical testing, which is to create an MSnSet.

 ## Prepare MS/MS Identifications